Let's compare pub insurance

 Buying insurance for your pub

-Running a pub is often seen as a fun way to make a living, but like owning any SME it can be very hard work and have real highs, lows and challenges.
+Running a pub, cafe or restaurant is often seen as a fun way to make a living, but like owning any SME it can be very hard work and have real highs, lows and challenges.
 There are lots of things to think about when you’re running a pub, whether it’s a traditional drinker’s bar, a gastro pub, wine bar or party venue.
 And just one of those things is making sure you have the right level of pub or landlord insurance.

 Buying insurance might not be your favourite job as a landlord, but we can help you understand exactly what’s involved, why you need insurance and how to choose the best policy for you at a price that doesn’t make you grimace.